Of course my new tattoo would get infected. It’s my first tattoo ever. I’m 41 years old and finally a rebel, well sort of.

-Some refer to tattoos as “mental jewelry,” and I can understand those that have the need, despite risk to express their art, it just so happens to be on their skin.
+Some refer to tattoos as “mental jewelry,” and I can understand those that have this need, despite risk to express their art, it just so happens to be on their skin.

 I told a transplant medical assistant I was getting ready for my 3D nipple tattoos and we got to talking about this controversial issue of tattoos and transplant.
 The problem of tattoos is not just the risk of avoidable infection, but the notion of compliance.